GoInterject/GoInterject.github.io/wAbout/Logging-In-Enterprise.md

 ### Forgetting Login Credentials

-Forgetting credentials means the login token is deleted from the cache and the profile removed from the Login Manger.
+Forgetting credentials means the login token is deleted from the cache and the profile removed from the Login Manager.

 To log out and forget your credentials, click the ellipses on the account you wish to log out and forget and click **Log Out & Forget**.